gsi-upm/senpy/README.rst

 Compatibility
 -------------

-Senpy should work in any major operating system.
+Senpy should run on any major operating system.
 Its code is pure Python, and the only limitations are imposed by its dependencies (e.g., nltk, pandas).

 Currently, the CI/CD pipeline tests the code on: